FEZtool-team/FEZClient/README.md

 ![Screenshot 2025-02-25 140512](https://github.com/user-attachments/assets/ee9d585c-d7f8-4706-b246-98825cd319a7)

 FEZClient is a powerful and flexible tool designed to enhance the FEZTool ecosystem.
-This client allows users to interact with FEZTool seamlessly, providing an efficient development and production environment.!
+This client allows users to interact with FEZTool seamlessly, providing an efficient development and production environment.

 ![Screenshot 2025-02-25 140443](https://github.com/user-attachments/assets/7e989f25-daa8-411b-9398-a1d19819c196)